JoioDe/Sandbox-P1--Pong/README.md

 CS30

 Brainstorming Easter Eggs
-- Change the speed of the ball base on the score of the game
+- Change the speed of the ball based on the score of the game -
--